Schmelzberry/rodgers/README.md

 Code: rodgersCount("5");
 Expected Output: ["1", "2", "3", "4", "5"]

+Describe: numReplace()

-Test #4 "it should replace any number containing a 3 with the phrase "won't you be my neighbor?"
+Test #1 "it should replace the number 3 with the phrase "won't you be my neighbor?"
 Code: rodgersCount("4");
 Expected Output: ["1", "2", "won't you be my neighbor?", "4"]